UoNRobotX/image-processing/README.md

    `python3 showMarkedImages.py -b trainingData.txt`

 ## Working with the coarse network.
-* Creating and training the coarse network, for 100 steps.
+* Create and train the coarse network, for 100 steps.
   `python3 findBuoys.py train trainingDataCoarse.txt -c -n -s 100`
-* Testing the coarse network.
+* Test the coarse network.
   `python3 findBuoys.py test testingDataCoarse.txt -c`
 * View the results of running the coarse network on an image.
   `python3 findBuoys.py run images/008.jpg -c`
    A representation of the results is saved in outputFindBuoys.jpg.
-* Viewing sample coarse network inputs.
+* View sample coarse network inputs.
   `python3 findBuoys.py samples trainingDataCoarse.txt -c`
   A representation of the results is saved in samplesFindBuoys.jpg.

 ## Working with the whole network.
-* Creating and training the network, for 100 steps.
+* Create and train the network, for 100 steps.
   `python3 findBuoys.py train trainingData.txt -n -s 100`
-* Testing the network.
+* Test the network.
   `python3 findBuoys.py test testingData.txt`
 * View the results of running the network on an image.
   `python3 findBuoys.py run images/008.jpg`
    A representation of the results is saved in outputFindBuoys.jpg.
-* Viewing sample network inputs.
+* View sample network inputs.
   `python3 findBuoys.py samples trainingData.txt`
   A representation of the results is saved in samplesFindBuoys.jpg.